 Micro-entity in the UK? – Find your way through the meandering streets of tax compliance

-The company’s officers could be prosecuted as they are personally responsible for timely submission of information on time.
+The company’s officers could be prosecuted as they are personally responsible for the timely submission of information on time.
 There could be a civil penalty for late submission too.

 It is recommended to read this guide together with the Companies Act 2006 and the relevant regulations which are available to view on the UK legislation website.
 A couple of relevant legislations are listed at the end of the article to help you navigate the law.